Rabbi Bechaya’s classic,

 The next benefit/s are:

-11. One does not feel the need to “if you cant beat em’, join em’” – become part of the herd, mentality.
+- One does not feel the need to “if you cant beat em’, join em’”… – become part of the herd, mentality.

-Another benefit to having true inner-peace, allows one to focus on their higher calling.
+Another benefit of having true inner-peace is it allows one to focus on their higher calling.

 Now the author lists ten advantages of trust in God in financial matters:

-1. As God’s power is miraculous, at no time is the means of your livelihood beyond God’s – for example Manna fell from Heaven during the Jews sojourn in the desert.
+- As God’s power is miraculous, at no time is the means of your livelihood beyond God’s ability – for example Manna fell from Heaven during the Jews sojourn in the desert.

-3. When you trust God, you remove anxiety of people – in fact you consider your faith noble.
+- When you trust God, you remove people-anxiety – in fact you consider your faith noble.

-4. When one’s trust is in God one need not fear future losses, for at all times (such as a child in his mother’s womb sustained through an umbilical cord etc.) are God’s ability to sustain possible; so the means are never removed from God.
+- When one’s trust is in God, one need not fear future losses, for at all times (such as a child in his mother’s womb sustained through an umbilical cord etc.) are God’s ability to sustain possible; so the means are never removed from God.

-7. No matter the financial reality – or lack thereof – one who trusts in God will receive.
+- No matter the financial reality – or lack thereof – one who trusts in God, will receive.

-9. When one trusts in God, he is rewarded not only in this world but even in the next.
+- When one trusts in God, he is rewarded not only in this world, but even in the next.